blindFS/vim-taskwarrior/README.md

 ### Prerequisites:

-This plugin requires taskwarrior version 2.2.0 or higher, although the latest version is always recommended.
+This plugin requires taskwarrior version 2.2.0 or higher,
+although the latest version is always recommended.
 see: http://taskwarrior.org/projects/taskwarrior/wiki/Download

-Vim version 7.x
+Vim version 7.x is required (see: vim.org)

+vim-airline plugin is recommended (a lean and mean status/tabline for vim)
+go to https://github.com/bling/vim-airline for details

 If you experience line-wrapping issues, add the following line to your .vimrc